ogwarwick/pdsnd_github/README.md

 ### Description
 This project looks at US bikeshare data for the cities of Chicago, Washington and New York.

-When run, the script will prompt users to select a city to view and ask for various filters to be applied.
+When running the script, users will be prompted to select a city to view and ask for various filters to be applied.
 The user can also select to view raw data.

 ### Files used
 The data used in this file were :